 "Dr. Sovac transplants the brain of a gangster into his professor friend's body to save his life, but there is a side effect that causes a dangerous split personality."

-On this day in 1940, being little turned big again aboard the SciFi/Drama Dr. Cyclops.
-The feature starred Albert Dekker and Thomas Coley, and here's the plot summary as provided by IMDB.com:
+On this day in 1940 (in the U.S.), being little turned big again aboard the SciFi/Drama Dr. Cyclops.
+Directed by Ernest B. Schoedsack from a script by Tom Kilpatrick and Malcolm Stuart Boylan, the feature film starred Albert Dekker, Thomas Coley, and Janice Logan.
+According to our friends at IMDB.com, here's the plot summary:

 "A mad scientist working in the South American jungle miniaturizes his colleagues when he feels his megalomania is threatened."